clelf/Aligning-audio-to-annotated-score-labels/README.md

 ## Intro

 This repository proposes a pipeline to perform the alignment between an audio recording of a piece present in DCML Mozart sonatas corpus [1], using Sync Toolbox dynamic time warping (DTW) tools [2].

+## Content

+- **aligner.py**: script to perform alignment with the command line interface described below
+- **utils.py**: module containing the alignment functionalities
+- **examples**:
+  - notes and labels TSV files from the piece K309, movement 2, downloaded from DCML Mozart sonatas corpus [1].
+You can reproduce the alignment with them by providing a version you own of an audio recording of K309-2 to the command line interface.
+  - example of a CSV result output

 ## Prerequisites
 ### Installation requirements